SkypLabs/pyhdlcontroller/docs/overview.rst

 The number of DATA frames that can be sent before receiving the first acknowledgment is determined by the ``window`` parameter of :py:class:`HDLController <hdlcontroller.hdlcontroller.HDLController>`.
 Its default value is 3.

-If the FCS_ field of a frame is not valid, an NACK will be sent back with the same sequence number as the one of the corrupted frame to notify the sender about it:
+If the FCS_ field of a received frame is not valid, an NACK will be sent back with the same sequence number as the one of the corrupted frame to notify the sender about it:

 .. seqdiag::